newrelic/nri-kubernetes/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 3. Add an entry as an unordered list to the CHANGELOG under the `Unreleased` section under an L3 header that specifies the type of your PR.
 If there is no L3 header for your type of PR already in the Unreleased section, add a new L3 header.
+Include your github handle and a link to your PR in the entry.
 Here's an example of how it should look:
     ```md
       ## Unreleased